rhdhorchestrator/rhdhorchestrator.github.io/content/blog/upgrading-orchestrator-1.7.md

     - Delete the Orchestrator CR and the Backstage CR that was previously used in v1.6
     - Disable or delete your existing SonataFlow Platform.

-2. **Configure external database connection** following the [RHDH external database documentation](https://github.com/redhat-developer/rhdh-chart/blob/main/docs/external-db.md).
+2. **Configure external database connection**: following the [RHDH external database documentation](https://github.com/redhat-developer/rhdh-chart/blob/main/docs/external-db.md).
 Create a secret containing PostgreSQL connection properties.
 This guide will also have additional values for the Helm Chart, that will be used in the next step.

-3. **Install RHDH v1.7 with Orchestrator** using the [RHDH Helm Chart](https://github.com/redhat-developer/rhdh-chart/blob/main/charts/backstage), following the external database configuration guide.
+3. **Install RHDH v1.7 with Orchestrator**: using the [RHDH Helm Chart](https://github.com/redhat-developer/rhdh-chart/blob/main/charts/backstage), following the external database configuration guide.
 Make sure to include the following in the values.yaml:

     - Make sure to have "orchestrator" and "serverlessLogicOperator" enabled.